Martin Jol: Ajax

 After winning their opening two games of the season, Jol's Ajax lost away to PSV and then drew with Sparta Rotterdam at home, a result that saw them slip down to seventh place in the Eredivisie.
 This was the only game, however, in which they dropped points at home all season.
 They ended the season with the league's strongest defence and the fewest league goals conceded by any Dutch team in five years, including just four conceded at home all season.
 Even more remarkably, they scored 106 league goals – an average of more than three per game – the most any Dutch side has scored since the 1997–98 season.
 This meant that Ajax ended the season with a goal difference of +86.
 PSV, who had the next best goal difference in the league, had only half of this with +43.

 Jol's side did not drop a single point after January, winning their final 14 games of the season.
 This meant that they finished with 85 points, a 17-point improvement on the previous season and a tally that would have been enough to win the league in all but two of the seasons since 1995, when the rules of the Eredivisie changed to award three points for a win instead of two.
-They were beaten to the title by one point, however, by Steve McClaren's FC Twente, who won their first-ever Eredivisie title.
+They were beaten to the title by one point, however, by Steve McClaren's Twente, who won their first-ever Eredivisie title.

 Jol had some consolation for the season, winning the Dutch Cup, his first trophy since winning the same competition 13 years earlier with Roda JC, by beating Feyenoord 6–1 on aggregate in the first two-leg final since 1983.
 During the summer of 2010, Jol was the subject of an unsuccessful attempt by Fulham to make him their new manager; Ajax refused to let him leave the club.
 In the same month, Jol led Ajax to the Champions League, for the first time since the 2005–06 UEFA Champions League.
 On 6 December 2010, Jol resigned as manager of Ajax with immediate effect after a 1–1 home draw to NEC Nijmegen that left the Amsterdam-based club in fourth place, with a five-point distance from the top of the league, after 17 games.
 Ajax would go on to win the Eredivisie championship under new manager Frank de Boer.